joannakl/cs102/labs/lab2.markdown

 Do not add `main` function.
 Do not change the name of the package.
 Do not change the name of the class or the name of the function in the template.
+You cannot change the function signature.

+Note: There is really no _invalid_ input to this function.
+It should either return the sum of the numbers found in the string, or zero, if three is no number in the string (or if the only number in the string is zero, or several zeros).

 ### Problem 3

 OpenMRS is an open source medical record management system.
 Being open source means that anybody can read the source code, contribute to it, and, depending on the license, reuse it in their own projects.
 A lot of the components of OpenMRS are written in Java.
 We will look to that package for the _real life_ examples of some concepts that are covered in this course.
 Today you will start with real life input data validation.
 Go to OpenMRS main GitHub page at [https://github.com/openmrs](https://github.com/openmrs) , select openmrs-core and then directories: `api > src > main > java/org/openmrs  > validator`.
 This directory contains many different classes that provide validation of various types of values obtained from the user or from other external sources.
 Take a look at `PersonNameValidator.java` class.
 Read through the code - you may not be able to understand every single line of the code, but you should be able to get a rough idea what it is doing.
 Can you figure out what makes a valid name in OpenMRS.

+There is nothing to submit for this problem.